jack-pardini/simple-js-app/README.md

 ## Usage
 - Open the app in a browser.
-- Use the search bar to search for Pokemon by name.
-- Use the dropdown menu to filter Pokemon by type.
 - Click on a Pokemon card to view detailed stats and abilities.
-- Toggle between light and dark modes using the button in the top right.
+- Close the modal to return to main view.

 ## Built With
 - PokeAPI: Fetching Pokemon data.